oracle-livelabs/oci/oci-apm-getstarted/05-explore-trace-data/explore-trace-data.md

 	![Oracle Cloud, Trace Explorer](images/1-4-tx.png " ")

 4. Click the **Operations** button to see the operation level topology.
+The operations view shows the flow of individual spans within the services.

 	![Oracle Cloud, Trace Explorer](images/1-6-tx.png " ")